Bell Telephone Building (St. Louis, Missouri)

-The Bell Telephone Building, located at 920 Olive Street in downtown St. Louis, Missouri, was built in 1889 for the purposes of housing the switchboard and local headquarters of the Bell Telephone Company.
-The building served as the main telephone exchange for St. Louis from its construction until 1926, and it is the oldest extant telephone building in St. Louis (and possibly was the first building constructed for the telephone industry in St. Louis).
+The Bell Telephone Building, located at 920 Olive Street in downtown St. Louis, Missouri, was built in 1889 to house the switchboard and local headquarters of the Bell Telephone Company.
+It may have been the first building built for the telephone industry in St. Louis; regardless, it served as the city's main telephone exchange until 1926 and remains the city's oldest extant telephone building.

 History and restoration

-The earliest St. Louis telephone exchange was located in the National Bank Building at 417 Olive (since demolished) in 1878.
-By the late 1880s, space for a dedicated telephone exchange facility was needed.
-Groundbreaking occurred in 1889 after the acceptance of the Boston-based Shepley, Rutan and Coolidge design, and the final construction cost was $154,225.
-The main switchboard room was at the top of the building (then only six stories).
-Between 1890 and 1910 telephone use expanded dramatically, and the local St. Louis Bell Company merged with other Bell telephone companies to form Southwestern Bell by 1920.
-In 1923, Southwestern Bell absorbed the local St. Louis telephone competitor, Kinloch Telephone, adding to pressure on the capacity of the building.
-These pressures resulted in the construction of the nearby Southwestern Bell Building in St. Louis between 1923 and 1926.
+The earliest St. Louis telephone exchange was installed in 1878 in the National Bank Building at 417 Olive (since demolished).
+By the late 1880s, a dedicated telephone exchange facility was needed.
+Ground was broken in 1889 after the acceptance of the Boston-based Shepley, Rutan and Coolidge design, and the final construction cost was $154,225.
+The main switchboard room was at the top of the then-six-story building.
+Between 1890 and 1910, telephone use expanded dramatically, and the local St. Louis Bell Company merged with other Bell telephone companies to form Southwestern Bell by 1920.
+In 1923, Southwestern Bell absorbed the local St. Louis telephone competitor, Kinloch Telephone.
+Needing more space, the company built the Southwestern Bell Building nearby, and moved there upon its completion in 1926.

-After Southwestern Bell vacated the building, it became used as a retail and warehouse facility for the St. Louis print company S.G.
-Adams Stationery, which was purchased by Comfort Printing in 1959 (but continued operating under the original name).
-The building became the flagship store for S.G.
-Adams during the 1960s through the 1980s.
-However, S.G.
-Adams refocused its business model on commercial printing in the early 1990s, closing its retail locations.
-The Bell Telephone Building became the final retail store of S.G.
-Adams, and it was closed and vacated in 1994.
+The old Bell Telephone Building found use as a retail and warehouse facility for S.G.
+Adams Stationery, a print company.
+S.G.
+Adams was purchased by Comfort Printing in 1959 but retained its name.
+From the 1960s to the 1980s, the building housed S.G.
+Adams' flagship store.
+In the 1990s, the company refocused its business model on commercial printing and closed its retail locations.
+The Bell Telephone Building, the last to be closed, was vacated in 1994.

-Between 1999 and 2004, restoration of the building created residential loft apartments in upper floors, with commercial retail at ground level.
-One of the early ground level tenants was City Grocers, a specialty market that also dealt in necessities for downtown condo and loft dwellers, which assumed the place of the only grocery store in downtown St. Louis from its opening in 2004 until the opening of a new format of Schnucks supermarket at Olive and 9th streets in 2009.
+Between 1999 and 2004, the building was renovated to create residential loft apartments on upper floors and commercial retail at ground level.
+One of the early ground-level tenants was City Grocers, a specialty market that also dealt in necessities for downtown condo and loft dwellers; it was the only grocery store in downtown St. Louis from its opening in 2004 until the opening of a Schnucks supermarket at Olive and 9th streets in 2009.